 About the MBA Resume

 INSEAD doesn’t ask for an MBA application resume because they provide business school applicants with two opportunities to describe their career progression in essay form.
-On the other end of the spectrum, MIT provides a specific MBA resume template to use.
 The great remainder of top MBA programs pretty much leave it up to the candidate to decide how their business school admissions resume should look, although most schools require a resume to be no more than one page.

 MBA Resume Tips